NIH-NCPI/NCPI-Whistler-Tutorial/docs/whistling.md

 wlib_dd_terms_codesystem.wstl
 wlib_dd_terms_valueset.wstl
 ```
 The ellipses, ..., is where I've deleted some lines from the output to be more concise.
 As you can see, there are a lot of files present.
 The directory, *projector*, was the directory we specified in the configuration file for *projector_lib*.
+The flag, --no-profile tells init-play to generate *generic* FHIR resources as opposed to utilizing the NCPI FHIR IG profiles.
+This makes it possible to validate and load resources into a FHIR Server without having to have loaded the IG first.

 The funny naming convention used is intended to group different types of files together.
 The files starting with two underscores, such as *__create_data_dictionary_conceptmap.wstl*, are high level functions that can be called to produce a set of resources.
 In that particular case, it creates the [Study Data Dictionary ConceptMap](https://nih-ncpi.github.io/ncpi-fhir-ig/study_metadata.html#study-data-dictionary-data-table) which is one of the components specified in the NCPI FHIR IG.